 Between collecting Track and Trace data and having it destroyed, data safety measures should be implemented.
 Data should be inaccessible to any unauthorised personnel, and should not be left unattended in environments where data could be stolen by other customers or visitors.
 Businesses should also consider whether the information they are collecting needs any additional protection.

 Example – A group of children attend a sports club without an adult present.

-Additional information taken such as temperature checks or other data regarding health is categorised as special category data and should be treated accordingly.
+Other information taken such as temperature checks or other data regarding health is categorised as special category data and should be treated accordingly.

-It is also worth remembering that individuals are not currently under a legal obligation to share their information for Track and Trace purposes.
+Remember that individuals are not currently under a legal obligation to share their information for Track and Trace purposes.
 However, as per the government guidance, hospitality venues must refuse entry to customers or visitors who refuse to provide their name and contact details, are not in a group, and haven’t scanned the NHS QR code.

 Another element of data security that requires consideration is how you responsibly destroy or delete Track and Trace data.
 Secure disposal is imperative for keeping individuals’ data safe.

 A key factor of the protection of Track and Trace data is secure disposal.

 Businesses should promptly and permanently delete digital files they no longer need and shred any paper documents.

 The preferred method of disposal for a lot of businesses is via the process of shredding as it is quick, easy, and guarantees that information is irretrievable.